deiss/digitscanner/README.md

     bin/digitscanner --fnnin fnn_100_improved.txt --gui

+When using this option, try to draw the digit within the displayed box to obtain better results.
+Among the three digits below, only the middle one was correctly labeled by the `fnn/fnn_200_100_improved.txt` neural network.

+(Example)[media/examples.png]

 Finally, let's try with two hidden layers and ten epochs:

     bin/digitscanner --layers 4 784 200 100 10 --train 60000 0 10 5 0.1 0 --fnnout fnn_200_100.txt --enable_multithreading 5 --time --mnist mnist_data